 Remember working class people want — need — a better life now.
 And if you want them to volunteer with you, you’ll need to earn their trust.

 Before Marco Marrone and his colleagues built up the membership of the organisation to critical mass, they established a mutual aid service – purely out of need.
 It had repair shops and emergency bikes that workers could use if theirs broke.
 Providing this immediate benefit helped members gain trust, before the union took any action to get better conditions for the riders.

-So if you’re building a progressive school, give free lessons.
+So, be the change you’re trying to make by offering services.
+If you’re building a progressive school, give free lessons.
 If you’re fighting austerity, give people talks to explain the implications for them of the latest government decision.
 Play to your strengths.